Analysis: Google's Starline shows the potential and danger of 3D chat | ExBulletin

 Analysis: Google’s Starline shows the potential and danger of 3D chat

-Google’s Project Starline 3D video conferencing system, announced last week, is a good time for the post-pandemic world, but according to three people who used it, there is still a long way to go for a seamless face-to-face and virtual marriage. ..
+Oakland, CA (Reuters) The Googles Project Starline 3D video conferencing system, announced last week, is a good time for the post-pandemic world, but there’s still a long way to go to seamlessly marry three face-to-face and virtual people. ..
+Say you are using the system.

-Alphabet (GOOGL.O) Google and its rivals such as Microsoft Corp (MSFT.O), Apple Inc (AAPL.O) and Facebook Inc (FB.O) are all considered “mixed reality”.
-The next big new wave in computing-following smartphones-and everything is opening up new horizons.

-Starline uses expensive cameras, sensors, and state-of-the-art screens to create a deep illusion, with users sitting in special booths in different locations “life-size” each other, as Google says.
-You can see it in 3D.
-“You can talk naturally, make gestures, and make eye contact.”

 However, Starline is still in its infancy.
 Google said it plans to test with media and healthcare companies, but didn’t identify them, announce prices, or say when the system will be generally available.